 CARE INSTRUCTIONS

-Peru is the largest producer of Alpaca fiber holding 90% of the world’s total production.
-But countries such as USA, Canada, New Zealand, Australia, so on have also intended to breed the animal as the fiber is recognized as one of the finest for textile production directions.
-Below our team are intended to assist you in properly washing, drying and storing your alpaca garments.
-So, let’s do it!
+Peru is the largest producer of Alpaca fiber, accounting for 90% of the world’s total production.
+However, countries such as the USA, Canada, New Zealand, and Australia have also attempted to breed alpacas, as their fiber is recognized as one of the finest for textile production.

 WASHING INSTRUCTIONS

 • Alpaca wool is self-cleaning.
-After wearing, hang it out to air.
+After wearing, simply hang it out to air.

-• Don’t spot clean; always wash the whole garment, not just the part that has the stain.
+• Avoid spot cleaning.
+Always wash the entire garment, not just the stained area.

 • Wash similar colors separately.

-• Use a pH neutral detergent, or preferably a special wool washing detergent.
+• Use a pH-neutral detergent, or preferably, a special wool detergent.

-• When rinsing, make sure that the temperature of the rinsing water is the same as the washing water.
+• When rinsing, ensure the temperature of the rinsing water is the same as the washing water.

-• Grace’s tip: “I usually place my alpaca sweaters in a bucket of water with neutral detergent, and let them soak for 2 hours.
-Then I hand rinse them and let them dry on my clothesline outside in the garden.
-I recommend not using “clothesline” because the line is marked on the sweater, it can be on a thicker surface”.
+Grace’s tip: “I usually place my alpaca sweaters in a bucket of water with neutral detergent and let them soak for two hours.
+After soaking, I hand rinse them and let them dry on the clothesline in my garden.
+I recommend avoiding using a clothesline with a thin surface, as it may leave marks on the sweater.”

 DRYING

-We do not recommend using a dryer.
-If you choose to risk to do so, use a delicate of fluff low temperature setting, and only leave the product in the dryer for a very short period of time.
+• We do not recommend using a dryer.
+However, if you decide to use one, select a delicate or low-temperature fluff setting, and only leave the garment in the dryer for a very short period.

-Dry the product in a flat position, and out of sunlight.
-Never hang or lay a wool garment to dry when it is saturated in water.
-Try to remove as much of the water as possible and don’t lay it out on anything that absorbs moisture (such as a towel).
-Colors might run and the natural elasticity of the garment may deteriorate.
+• Dry flat, away from direct sunlight.
+Never hang or lay a wool garment to dry when it’s saturated with water.
+Try to remove as much water as possible before laying it out.
+Avoid placing it on anything that absorbs moisture, such as a towel, as this can cause the colors to run and deteriorate the garment’s natural elasticity.

-Pilling and balling of your purchase is perfectly normal.
-To remove pilling, and keep your item looking fresh and recently bought, we recommend using a wool comb or by hand.
-It is natural and uses no chemicals or batteries.
+• Pilling and balling are normal occurrences with wool garments.
+To remove pilling and keep your item looking fresh, use a wool comb or do it by hand.
+It’s a natural process that doesn’t require chemicals or batteries.

-When ironing, use a steam iron, or put a moist protective sheet between a regular iron and the woolen surface.
+• When ironing, use a steam iron or place a damp protective cloth between the iron and the wool surface.

 STORING TO PRESERVE

-Make sure the items are completely dry before storage.
-The second major consideration is the protection against moths.
-Some ideas include placing items is cedar chets, plastic zip-lock container, and plastic tubs.
+Before storing, make sure the garments are completely dry.
+The second most important consideration is protection against moths.
+To prevent damage, consider storing items in cedar chests, plastic zip-lock bags, or plastic tubs.
 We do not recommend using mothballs.

-Follow these steps to enjoy your alpaca treasure for years and years to come!
+Follow these steps to enjoy your alpaca treasures for years to come!

 Natural Alpaca fiber